Join us in creating a better energy future — and get recognition for your expertise

 Become part of a global community working towards a more safe, secure and sustainable energy system.
 As an EI member, you gain access to unique insight, networking opportunities, knowledge resources and professional recognition opportunities - helping you to better understand and contribute to energy, and develop your career.

-If you are studying or on an apprenticeship.
+If you are on an apprenticeship.

 If you’re looking to develop your career and plan to get professionally qualified.